rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - Please `exit` from the Ubuntu VM if your test was successful.
 You are ready for the workshop.

+### If using a Chrome Browser or Firefox

+- Throughout this workshop you will be frequently asked to cut & paste commands.
+The [CodeCopy](https://github.com/zenorocha/codecopy) browser extension for Firefox & Google Chrome is a valuable add-on.
+- If installing add-ons does not infringing on corporate security policies, please go ahead and install CodeCopy.

 -----------------------------------------------------
 ## Guidelines & Conventions for this Workshop